dengking/DB/docs/Implementation/SQLite/doc/Extensions/Run-Time-Loadable-Extensions.md

 However, if the initialization procedure returns [SQLITE_OK_LOAD_PERMANENTLY](https://sqlite.org/rescode.html#ok_load_permanently) instead of `SQLITE_OK`, then the extension will not be unloaded (`xDlClose` will not be invoked) and the extension will remain in process memory indefinitely.
 The `SQLITE_OK_LOAD_PERMANENTLY` return value is useful for extensions that want to register new [VFSes](https://sqlite.org/vfs.html).

 To clarify: an extension for which the initialization function returns `SQLITE_OK_LOAD_PERMANENTLY` continues to exist in memory after the database connection closes.
 However, the extension is *not* automatically registered with subsequent database connections.
 This makes it possible to load extensions that implement new [VFSes](https://sqlite.org/vfs.html).
-To persistently load and register an extension that implements new SQL functions, collating sequences, and/or virtual tables, such that those added capabilities are available to all subsequent database connections, then the initialization routine should also invoke [sqlite3_auto_extension()](https://sqlite.org/c3ref/auto_extension.html) on a subfunction that will register those services.
+To persistently **load** and **register** an **extension** that implements new SQL functions, collating sequences, and/or virtual tables, such that those added capabilities are available to all subsequent database connections, then the initialization routine should also invoke [sqlite3_auto_extension()](https://sqlite.org/c3ref/auto_extension.html) on a subfunction that will register those services.

+> NOTE:自动load、register特性非常重要

 The [vfsstat.c](https://sqlite.org/src/file/ext/misc/vfsstat.c) extension show an example of a loadable extension that persistently registers both a new VFS and a new virtual table.
 The [sqlite3_vfsstat_init()](https://sqlite.org/src/info/77b5b4235c9f7f11?ln=801-819) initialization routine in that extension is called only once, when the extension is first loaded.
 It registers the new "vfslog" VFS just that one time, and it returns SQLITE_OK_LOAD_PERMANENTLY so that the code used to implement the "vfslog" VFS will remain in memory.
 The initialization routine also invokes [sqlite3_auto_extension()](https://sqlite.org/c3ref/auto_extension.html) on a pointer to the "vstatRegister()" function so that all subsequent database connections will invoke the "vstatRegister()" function as they start up, and hence register the "vfsstat" virtual table.

-> NOTE:这些特性非常重要

 ## 6. Statically Linking A Run-Time Loadable Extension